 Whether you are staying at Disney’s Polynesian Village Resort or have just gone to the Disney parks, you’ve most likely come across Kona Cafe while planning your Walt Disney World vacation.
 If you haven’t been quite sure if this restaurant is worth an advanced dining reservation, then you’ve come to the right spot for this Kona Cafe Review.

-The overall atmosphere of Kona Cafe is very open.
+Part of any Kona Cafe review should talk about the overall atmosphere and the fact that it’s very open.
 There are no walls separating you from the lobby, so it doesn’t feel closed in.
 The tables in Kona weren’t very close together, it was nice to have some space to breathe especially when enjoying a meal with family.
 It does feel like walking into a restaurant in Hawaii since it is in the Polynesian Village Resort which we do always love going to.

 In terms of location, Kona is not only in the Polynesian Resort but it’s also one of the closest resorts to the Magic Kingdom which also provides a whole other aspect to being here in our opinion.

 While we won’t cover everything on Kona Cafe’s menu for this review, we will cover all the things we had in our most recent visit there and also some other items that we have had before in the past.

 This Kona Cafe review will be split up into breakfast and lunch/dinner, both are very popular, we will start with breakfast.
 Kona Cafe is very famous for their Tonga Toast, which is banana stuffed French toast rolled in cinnamon sugar served with a strawberry compote, and your choice of ham, spiced ham, bacon or sausage.
 Another item is the Loco Moco, which is very traditional to Hawaii and is a tower of rice, grilled hamburger patty, chorizo gravy, two eggs (any way you want it) topped with tomato salsa.
 We’ve tried both of these items on a return visit and neither disappointed!